 Vinneth Carvalho MD, Assistant Chief of Psychiatry at the University of Connecticut-Correctional Managed Health Care, and Amy B. Smoyer, PhD, Assistant Professor, Department of Social Work, Southern Connecticut State University in New Haven, CT join Lorry to discuss the importance of food for physical and psychosocial health.
-They are presenting a session on “Why Food Matters: Physical and Psychosocial Health of Incarcerated Women” at the 2016 National Conference on Correctional Health Care.
+They presented a session on “Why Food Matters: Physical and Psychosocial Health of Incarcerated Women” at the 2016 National Conference on Correctional Health Care.

 Food is a central part of prison life; all life, actually.
 As humans, food is used to construct identity and relationships, power, control, and even gender perceptions.